 “From the 2008/2009 lows through 2012, the prices exploded higher in the aftermath of the global financial crisis, which could be a model for 2020 and the coming years.”

 The long-term average for the spread between live cattle and lean hogs is around 1.4 pounds of pork for each pound of beef.
-The August spread rose over the past week as live cattle outperformed the lean hog futures.
+The December spread moved lower towards the long-term average over the past week as live cattle far underperformed the lean hog futures.